Secretary of State of Washington: Records management

 The secretary of state is the keeper of the Seal of Washington as prescribed by the constitution, and as such is responsible for regulating its use and certifying to the official acts of the Legislature and governor.
-In this role, the secretary of state has additional duties related to the disposition of state honors and records including regulating the use of the Washington State flag and is an ex officio non-voting member of the committees for the Washington Medal of Valor and the Washington Medal of Merit.
+In this role, the secretary of state has additional duties related to the disposition of state honors and records.
+For example, the secretary of state regulates the use of the Washington State flag and is an ex officio non-voting member on the committees for the Washington Medal of Valor and the Washington Medal of Merit.
 Similarly, the secretary of state directs and supervises Washington's state archives and state library.
 The state archives coordinates the preservation and management of public records across government, whereas the state library maintains libraries in correctional and mental health institutions and supports scholarly study of its vast research collections.

 Election administration

 The Elections Division of the Office of the Secretary of State has general oversight of election administration throughout the state, with individual county auditors being responsible for candidate registration, ballot preparation, polling, and canvassing.
 The secretary of state exercises this constitutional power, duty, and authority as chief election officer by accrediting the balloting procedures used by each county, certifying the results of elections, verifying petition signatures used to qualify initiatives and referendums, and distributing the state voter's pamphlet and official notice of elections advertisements.
 Lobbying and campaign finance are separately regulated by the Washington State Public Disclosure Commission.